About Foetal Alcohol Syndrome (FAS)

 #7.
 Hyperactivity and concentration problems

-People suffering with FAS often struggle to complete a task, or they may appear to be easily distracted.
+People suffering from FAS often struggle to complete a task, or they may appear to be easily distracted.
 Furthermore, people with FAS may experience difficulty moving from one task to another.

 FAS is not associate with ethnical or cultural background.
 In fact, FAS affects all cultures and ethnical backgrounds.